COLLABOATIVE THERAPY

 • We collaborate with you to develop a path forward that feels supportive and manageable.

-• Whether through individual or online therapy in Mississauga, we walk beside you as you heal, one step at a time.
+• Whether through online or individual therapy in Mississauga, we walk beside you as you heal, one step at a time.

 Collaborative Therapy Mississauga Square One